JasonSteving99/claro-lang/src/java/com/claro/README.md

 Claro's compiler is designed from the ground up to support multiple backends to allow for various modes of handling the parsed AST Intermediate Representation.
 For now Claro supports the following Targets:

 ### REPL
-`$ bazel run calculator_compiler_binary -- --repl --silent`
+`$ bazel run claro_compiler_binary -- --repl --silent`

 (Note that this works, but when using the `input()` stmt in the REPL, you won't be able to see what you're typing as input, but it will successfully parse it..)

 ### Interpreted
-`$ bazel run calculator_compiler_binary -- --interpreted --silent`
+`$ bazel run claro_compiler_binary -- --interpreted --silent`

-(Turns out that this actually broken until we can make a change to allow the interpreted mode to read from files instead of System.in...since it steals input from the program itself meaning that any program using the `input()` stmt doesn't work...For now it hardcodes using the file `second.calculator`.)
+(Turns out that this actually broken until we can make a change to allow the interpreted mode to read from files instead of System.in...since it steals input from the program itself meaning that any program using the `input()` stmt doesn't work...For now it hardcodes using the file `second.claro`.)

 ### Java Source Target Output
-`$ bazel run calculator_compiler_binary -- --java_source --silent`
+`$ bazel run claro_compiler_binary -- --java_source --silent`

 # Docker Hub (only if you can't run Bazel)